 Stereotactic radiosurgery is a very accurate way of giving radiotherapy treatment to small areas of the brain.
-It allows us to use very small beams of high energy X-rays to treat brain metastases.
-You may have the stereotactic radiosurgery as a single treatment or as a short course of 3 or 5 treatments.
-Each treatment is called a 'fraction' of radiotherapy.
+It allows us to use small beams of high energy X-rays to treat the tumour.
+You will have the stereotactic radiosurgery as a single treatment.
 It is not traditional surgery in an operating theatre.

-As we can direct the radiotherapy very accurately, this increases the chances of controlling your brain metastases, while at the same time minimising the amount of radiation dose to healthy tissue.
+As we can direct the radiotherapy very accurately, this increases the chances of controlling your tumour, whilst at the same time minimising the amount of X-rays that pass through your healthy tissue.
 This reduces the chance of possible side effects from the treatment.

-There are three different ways patients can be treated with stereotactic radiosurgery in the UK; using a radiotherapy machine called a Linear Accelerator, using a GammaKnife machine or a CyberKnife machine.
-Studies have shown that each method gives the same results and outcomes when treating brain metastases.
+There are three different ways patients can be treated with stereotactic radiosurgery in the UK; using a radiotherapy machine called a Linear Accelerator, using a Gammaknife machine or a Cyberknife machine.
+Studies have shown that each method gives the same results and outcomes when treating benign brain tumours.

 At Oxford University Hospitals, we use a radiotherapy machine called a Linear Accelerator with advanced technology to position you correctly for your treatment.
-This technology allows us to track the position of the area we are treating to within a distance of half a millimetre.
+This technology allows us to track the position of the area that we are treating to within a distance of half a millimetre.